 - Spring and fall can turn cold with little warning and October and April are most likely to see the first or last flakes.

 - Winter snows on the Parkway can be deep; snowy weather road closures may last for weeks.

 - Parkway signs warn motorists to "Avoid Parkway in Fog, Snow and Ice."

 - If sudden snow or icing occurs, safely exit the Parkway to public highways

-For details on road closures and weather, camping, activities, bloom and foliage updates, referral to office numbers, request brochures, and more, call the Parkway information line, at 828-298-0398, or visit the website of the Blue Ridge Parkway.
+For details on road closures and weather, camping, activities, bloom, and foliage updates, referral to office numbers, request brochures, and more, call the Parkway information line, at 828-298-0398, or visit the Blue Ridge Parkway Foundation website.